-Graduation exercises will be held in May.
+Graduation exercises will be held in the spring at the conclusion of the school year.
 All graduates must attend practice.
 Students will wear their home school or ACT caps and gowns.

 MULTICULTURAL EDUCATION PLAN

 The Academy of Careers and Technology strives to provide programs that address the ideals of quality and equity within the school.
 The mission is to guide all students to achieve high levels of performance in an attempt to bridge the achievement gaps attributed to cultural diversity, gender issues, rural/urban education, students with exceptionalities and socio-economic status.